Real Madrid vs. Grenada – Match Report – February 6, 2022

 That the leader of the League has been lowering his intimidating factor is a reality.
 As effective against the greats of the championship as it is irregular against teams that are in other battles.
 There was no lack of will, but without the electricity of ‘Vini’ and the magic of Benzema, everything becomes predictable.
 Just a feint from Rodrygo, a long shot from Asensio, Isco’s attempts to achieve an impossible, get closer to the relevance of a 9 like Karim.

 Robert Moreno had to decide on the plan that would bring him closer to scoring at the Santiago Bernabéu.
-Maintain your identity at risk or conform to what worked for teams in your League.
+Maintain his identity at risk or conform to what worked for teams in his League.
 Osasuna, Cádiz or Elche tied by joining lines and looking for a counterattack, hoping to get something out of a set piece action.
 That’s how he ran into Courtois.

 Because despite the fact that his first objective was to avoid the Madridista reaction, he could also cause damage with speed.
 Antonio Puertas forgave the first at the start, Uzuni was innocent in the definition five minutes before the break and Neva did not find a door in an action that ended the patience of the stands.
-Whistle warning and boredom.
+Warning whistles and boredom.

 The Bernabéu likes vertigo and takes a nap when his team does not step on the rival area frequently.
 Since Asensio tested Maximiano’s reliability at thirteen minutes, they spent 18 torpor until they woke up with a cross from Carvajal that deflected Neva to the crossbar of his own goal.
 It gave way to a run of three arrivals in a minute with Rodrygo firing into the side of the net and Kroos caressing the crossbar.